 Steen & Strøm is also investing in new and existing centers to Build the most sustainable Platform for Commerce for the future; hence, responsible decision making in relation to development projects is required.
 In major development projects we comply with the international classification system "BREEAM", aiming for level "excellent".
-In 2023, all centers in our portfolio have been BREEAM In-Use V.6 certified.
+BREEAM In Use is divided into two parts: Part 1 (Operation) and Part 2 (Management), and all of our 9 centers are certified in Part 1.
+All centers, except for Bryggen in Denmark, were certified in 2023, with Bryggen receiving its certification in 2024.
+In 2026, all centers will undergo recertification, with Bryggen's recertification taking place in 2027, as the certification is valid for 3 years.
+During these recertifications, they will be certified for both Part 1 and Part 2.